News

 Roof renovation meets energy transition

-Over the course of seven months, the three large roof areas of the production and warehouse halls were completely renovated, sealed, and fitted with state-of-the-art insulation.
+Over the course of seven months, the three large roof areas of the production and warehouse halls were fully renovated, sealed, and fitted with state-of-the-art insulation.
 At the same time, the technical foundation for a powerful solar system was put in place.

 The result: more than 1,200 PV modules covering an area of around 2,500 m², now feeding electricity directly into the factory grid.